prepare/ChromiumFX/Readme.md

 ### Version 3.3239.0 ###
 - Update to CEF 3.3239.1723 with API changes.
+- Native library libcfx was retargeted to the default platform/toolset for Visual Studio 2017.
+Since libcfx is statically linked, this has no effect for distribution of ChromiumFX.
+If you can't install the required toolset, you can backout commit «Retarget libcfx».

 ### Version 3.3202.1 ###
 - Fixed issue #158.